PECE-project/drupal-pece/README.md

 and running PECE.
 Please, refer to our [official documentation](http://pece.readthedocs.io/en/latest/installation.html) if you are looking for instructions for regular PECE installation and usage.

+Find more information on how to run **PECE development environment with Docker** at the end of this file.

 ### Installing Node.js